constructorlabs/project-cinema/README.md

 - [ ] Create an HTML page which should have a `form` at the top which contains a text input and a submit button.
 Below it should have a placeholder element for the returned results.
 - [ ] Use JavaScript to capture the `submit` event in your search form, extract the query string from the text input and use that to make an API call to the Open Movie Database API to search for films which match the query string using `fetch`. `console.log` the results
 - [ ] Display the data returned by the API including title, year and poster picture

+**Movie details**

 - [ ] Adjust your layout to create room for a detailed view of movie information
-- [ ] Capture clicks on your movie results items and use that information to make another request to the API for detailed movie information. `console.log` the returned result
+- [ ] Capture clicks on your movie results items and use that information to make another request to the API for detailed movie information.
+Using event delegation will help you here. `console.log` the returned result
 - [ ] Display the detailed movie result in the in the details view you created earlier
 - [ ] Make your design responsive and ensure it looks great at different screen widths